Communication & Alerting

 In the event emergency communication tools are unavailable, phone lines go down, etc:

-Call upon an activation of back up communications; cellar telephones, or the activation of local emergency services (City/County EOC).
+- Call upon an activation of back up communications; cellular telephones, or the activation of local emergency services (City/County EOC).

 Emergency Warning Notification